DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 ### Package installation

-We will install the Pro package from a local folder.
+There are two options available: you can install the Pro package from a local folder or  install the **trial** version from `npm`.

+#### Installing the package from a local folder

 There are step-by-step instructions:

 1. Copy the Spreadsheet package into some local directory.
-2. In the project directory call `npm install ./spreadsheet-local-package-path`, for example:
+2. In the project directory run the following command replacing *spreadsheet-local-package-path* with the actual path, e.g.:

 ~~~
 npm install ./spreadsheet_5.1.0_enterprise
 ~~~

+#### Installing the trial version from npm

-Or you can install the **trial** version from npm as in:
+You can install the **trial** version of Spreadsheet from npm as in:

 ~~~
 npm install @dhx/trial-spreadsheet